William of Normandy’s invasion places a powerful warlord on the English throne, laying the foundations for a cross-Channel Anglo-Norman ‘empire’.

 At the battle of St Albans, the first clash of the Wars of the Roses, an army commanded by Richard, Duke of York defeats Henry VI and his Lancastrian allies.
 Richard seizes power as protector and from the resulting chaos one of the bloodiest conflicts in English political history evolves.
 It remains unresolved for decades despite the deposition of Henry VI in 1461 and again a decade later.

 Spain is united through the marriage of Ferdinand II of Aragon and Isabella of Castile.
-By encouraging exploration and conquest in America they and, by marrying into the imperial Hapsburg dynasty, their descendants become the richest and most dynamic force in European politics.
+By encouraging exploration and conquest in America they and, by marrying into the imperial Habsburg dynasty, their descendants become the richest and most dynamic force in European politics.

-Nicholas Vincent is professor of medieval history at the University of East Anglia.
+Nicholas Vincent is professor of medieval history at the University of East Anglia

 This article was first published in BBC History Magazine’s ‘Medieval Kings and Queens’ bookazine and in the February 2017 issue of BBC History Magazine